spookylukey/django-views-the-right-way/source/preconditions.rst

        return TemplateResponse(request, 'premium_page.html', {})

-To understand how to implement a decorator, it's often useful to remember what decorator syntax is doing.
+To understand how to implement a decorator, it’s often useful to remember what decorator syntax is doing.
 The long-hand way of defining ``my_premium_page``, equivalent to the above, is like this: